bbatsov/neocaml/README.md

   :vc (:url "https://github.com/bbatsov/neocaml" :rev :newest))
 ```

+**Note:** `neocaml` will auto-install the required TreeSitter grammars the
+first time one of the provided major modes is activated.

 ## Usage

 The `neocaml` package bundled two major modes - one for OCaml code